Ixcatl/fables_novasophonia/docs/core/attributes.rst

 --------

-Savvy
+Insight
 =====
 A measure of the perception, reasoning, and worldly knowledge of a character.

-Savvy is used for most aspects of magic and tinkering, in addition to checks using keen senses, sharp intuition, or recalled lore.
+Insight is used for most aspects of magic and tinkering, in addition to checks using keen senses, sharp intuition, or recalled lore.

 Technique Slots
 ---------------
 A character's Technique slots are the staging ground for their arts and spells, assigned for quick and easy use.
-Characters have Technique slots equal to their Savvy rounded down.
+Characters have Technique slots equal to their Insight rounded down.

 --------